blueskyfish/heringsfish-cli/website/content/plugins/plugin-restart-server.md

-title: Heringsfish - Plugin "Stop Server"
+title: Heringsfish - Plugin "Restart Server"
 ---

 <span class="fa fa-plug fa-4x"></span>

-# Plugin "Stop Server"
+# Plugin "Restart Server"

-> This section describes the stopping of the application server with the domain.
+> This section describes the stopping and starting of the application server
+> with the domain.

 ## Description

-Stops the application server with the domain.
+Stops and starts the application server with the domain.
 Stops the server directly with the additional parameter `-k` or `--kill`.

 ## Requirement in the config file